Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 All of this may otherwise be fine.
 If all of the metrics that we care about are still getting better, then what is the difference?

 The difference is competition.
 In a competitive landscape of AGI versus AGI, their original goal to help humans will only be surface-level.
-Their deeper goal will be to compete against other AGIs — because other AGIs are the largest threat to any goal.

 Today, AIs already modify their own computer systems to avoid being shut down by humans.